If your company is insolvent and is to be liquidated it is useful to know how long the process takes, so that you can get on with your life.

 A quick recap of the liquidation process:

-1. Voluntary liquidation aka Creditors Voluntary Liquidation (CVL)
+1. Voluntary liquidation or Creditors Voluntary Liquidation (CVL)

 A CVL is the form of liquidation where directors decide to liquidate a company.
 This normally occurs when they realise they’re insolvent, with no hope of restructuring.